mirror-shades/doxa/docs/struct.md

 Since Doxa has a tightly limited number of types, structs are useful for modeling more complex data.
 Structs are based off composition to avoid pitfalls inherent to inheretance.
 Variables, functions, and methods are all private unless marked pub.

+Struct instantiation uses a `$` sigil prefix to diferentiate it from a normal identifier.

 ### Real world example

 struct Point {